This post may contain affiliate links. Please see our Disclosure Policy for details

 I needed to get it cleaned out and organized, but I didn’t have the time or space to empty the entire room and start fresh.
 I needed a plan that allowed me to take it one bite-size piece at a time.

-With these five simple steps I was able to organize every room in my home, and you can too.
-You’ve got this.
+With these five simple steps I was able to organize every room in my home, and you can organize any space too.
+You’ve got this!

 There are many different approaches to organizing.
 This one makes it possible to organize an entire room or just a space within that room.

 Use these steps in the following order and you’re on your way to easily organize any space.

 - Pick a Space

 You’re thinking ‘Nice Tanya, but how and what do I do for each step?
 Stay with me, I’ll give you all the details.

 1. Pick a Space or Room to Organize

 The first step in organizing is to pick a space.